liang2kl/liang2kl.github.io/content/index.md

 I am Yesheng Liang (梁业升), a master student at [CSE, UC San Diego](https://cse.ucsd.edu).
 I received my Bachelor's degree in Computer Science and Technology from [Tsinghua University](https://www.tsinghua.edu.cn/en/).
 I like building interesting applications.

-If you’re curious about me beyond academics, feel free to explore the non-academic about page on my [blog](https://liang2kl.github.io/blog/about) as well as other posts (in Chinese).
+If you’re curious about me beyond academics, feel free to explore the non-academic about page on my [blog](https://liang2kl.github.io/blog/about) as well as other posts there (in Chinese).

 ## Education